 Yes.
 This removes it forever, so do this with caution.
 To tod this, go to the Teams section in the left sidebar, select manage (the gear icon), and navigate to your archived team.
 Click on the three dots, and select delete team.

 Well, you see, retention policies are usually to preserve or delete data based on some specific criteria.
 Archiving teams puts the content in a read-only state.
 Retention policies also can be added to any specific team or even tenant-wide.
 Team archiving is a manual process using the Microsoft Teams admin center.
 Or, to get the job done faster, you can use a third-party tool like ShareGate.
 We automate the review and archive process for you.
 Nice, eh?

 Nope.
 Retention policies are for the whole tenant.

 Navigate to the Security & Compliance area of the Teams admin center.
-Here, you can easily set policies to preserve data, or deletion policies.
+Here, you can easily set policies to preserve data or deletion.

-Well hey, you can read the article above or – use retention policies, archive teams manually, or delete the, Identify which ones are inactive and take charge!
+Well hey, you can read the article above or – use retention policies, archive teams manually, or delete them.
+Identify which ones are inactive and take charge!